-This Agreement or any amendments thereto shall enter into force upon signature by the representatives of Mauritius and the Agency.
-The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement or of any amendment thereto.
+This Agreement shall enter into force on the date upon which the Agency receives from the Kingdom of the Netherlands written notification that the constitutional requirements for entry into force in the Kingdom of the Netherlands have been met.
+The Director General shall promptly inform all Member States of the Agency of the entry into force of this Agreement.

-This Agreement shall remain in force as long as Mauritius is party to the Treaty.
+This Agreement shall remain in force as long as the Kingdom of the Netherlands is party to the Non-Proliferation Treaty or to Additional Protocol I of the Tlatelolco Treaty on behalf of the Netherlands Antilles or to both.